madebykind/madebykind-v3/content/work/the-rivers-trust.md

 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">
   <div class="prose col-span-full lg:col-span-8">

+  ## Digital brand implementation

-  We took a brand that had been designed by another agency and worked with Rivers Trust to expand it into a digital format that would translate dynamically online.
+  We took the Rivers Trust existing brand and worked to expand it into a format that would translate dynamically online.

-  Through a user-centred approach, we reviewed their organisational aims and took time to understand the needs of current and desired users and built a site that was tested with those real users from their key audiences to ensure it met the needs of those groups.
+  Through a user-centred approach, we reviewed their organisational goals and took the time to understand the needs of both current and target users.
+We then built a website, tested with real users from key audience groups to ensure it met their needs.

   </div>
 </div>